danjperron/pico4legsBot/USB_HOST/readme.md

         gp.hat() -> will return (x,y) coordonate of the hat
         gp.get() -> will return the 10 bytes record of the gamepad.
 X,Y,Z,Rx,Ry,Hat, buttons.
 32 bits for buttons

+N.B.
+You need to provide 5V on Vsys and Vusb since no power will be delivered from usb port.<br>
+communication will be from uart GP0 and GP1.

+Some gamepads don't have the dame layout check what the gamepad.get() bytes to see what is what.

+Some work to do,<br>

+- Find a better way to poll the usb<br>
+- Use page usage.
+I think that the gamepad record is 5.
+I should check for page usage 5 .<br>
+- Set default hat to 9.
+This will tell the gamepad that it is not connected yet.
+Modified function to take care of this.